TediusTimmy/MillULX/README.md

 This gives these conditions for conditional branches:
 * always branch
+* not invalid and not transient : definite
 * carry/borrow generated, unsigned overflow
 * no carry/borrow/unsigned overflow
 * signed overflow